ni/semi-test-library-dotnet/docs/index.md

 ## Examples and Source Code

+For examples, refer to [Locating Examples](UserGuide/LocatingExamples.md).

-For examples and source code, visit the [semi-test-library-dotnet](https://github.com/ni/semi-test-library-dotnet) repository in GitHub.
+For source code, visit the [semi-test-library-dotnet](https://github.com/ni/semi-test-library-dotnet) repository in GitHub.

 ## Software Requirements